mintdigital/rack-remove-param/readme.md

 Rack Remove Param
 =================

-This can remove params from your POST reqs.
+This can remove unwanted params from your POST reqs.

-It could be used for anything, but I created it because as of iOS6 apple seems to be injecting extra params, causing rails to crash.

-Namely should_group_accessibility_children.

 Install
 =======